abdelrahmanHamdyG/ATM_Project/README.md

 # ATM Project

-This project is an ATM (Automated Teller Machine)  simulation implemented in C++.
-It is the project of (introduction to programming course CSE 021)  .
+This project is an ATM (Automated Teller Machine)  simulation implemented in C. It is the project of (introduction to programming course CSE 021)  .
 It provides two main sections: Cardless Services and Card Services.
 The Cardless Services section allows users to perform transactions using their credentials stored in a wallet file within the program directory.
 The Card Services section simulates a registration system where users need to activate their card before accessing various banking operations.
 All card-related information is stored in a database file.

 ## Features